 What is Skin Cancer Reconstruction?

-In the sunny Texas climate, skin cancer of the face is incredibly common.
+Skin cancer of the face is incredibly common.
 Melanoma is even more common, and can be exceedingly dangerous; when left untreated, it can spread quickly throughout the body.

 Removal of skin cancer is usually straightforward.
 The challenge comes later, once skin and tissue have been removed, often leaving significant wounds.
 The process of skin cancer reconstruction is all about replacing lost skin and tissue, restoring the aesthetics of your face, and striving to look and feel your absolute best.

 At SuperGroup, PLLC, our surgeons can remove your cancer in a way that minimizes damage to the surrounding tissue.
 When needed, we can also perform full reconstruction via skin graft or rearrangement of local tissues.
 Our goal is always to restore your skin to its normal contour, texture, and overall appearance.

 Who is a Good Candidate for Post-Skin Cancer Reconstructive Surgery?

 If you have been diagnosed with basal cell carcinoma, squamous cell carcinoma, or melanoma, then you may be a good candidate to have your cancer treated by one of our skilled reconstructive surgeons.
 To find out whether you qualify for this treatment, make an appointment for a consultation with SuperGroup, PLLC.
 In addition to confirming your diagnosis, we can also take a careful inventory of your medical history, ensuring you are eligible for a healthy procedure.

 In general, we recommend that those who are planning to have skin cancer reconstruction surgery cease smoking as quickly as possible.
 Skin cancer reconstruction will work effectively for those who abstain from any and all tobacco products.